mkrasne2/svg-nfts/README.md

 # About the Generative NFT Project

-A few details about this NFT project
+Details about this NFT project

 ## Overview: